-Toni Braxton's 16-year-old son Diezel working as a professional model for the past two years.
-The article refers to him as "formerly autistic."
-It goes on to say he has, "fortunately, moved past" autism and is now a celebrity himself.
+There is an article in a paper called The Daily Net, about singer Toni Braxton’s 16-year-old son Diezel working as a professional model for the past two years.
+The article refers to him as “formerly autistic.”
+It goes on to say he has, “fortunately, moved past” autism and is now a celebrity himself.

 Apparently, when her son was thirteen, Ms. Braxton was told he no longer met the criteria for autism.
 According to the article, she goes on to say:

 “I am one of the lucky parents.
 Early diagnosis changes everything.
 I will tell you this.
 I will shout it from the rooftops.
 My son Diezel is off the spectrum.
 Off the spectrum being autistic.”

 I beg to differ.
 There is no cure for autism.

 Autism is a neurological divergence that doesn’t just go away.
 One doesn’t “move past” the wiring of a brain that has obvious neurological and physical differences.
 Calling current interventions for autism “treatments” is a misnomer that confuses parents.
 These interventions do not cure autism.
 They suppress visible signs of neurodivergent minds, forcing a type of behavioral code-switching that allows an autistic person to appear to navigate the world around them, such that they blend in with nonautistic peers.

 This is not a cure.
 The price paid when forced training in compliance and the suppression of coping mechanisms is pursued—instead of investigating and addressing the root causes of coping mechanisms and misunderstood behaviors—may later manifest later in “formerly autistic” adults as mental health challenges, and PTSD.